pjmlp/vercel-native-addons/README.md

 For Go and Rust such trick isn't required, as they are directly supported via Vercel (for Go) and community (for Rust), language configurations.

+Currently there are some issues if using Node 20 instead of the default Node 18, as configured on Vercel projects.

 ## How to Use